 When we sat down to do homework or anything, we would just both be in tears.
 He was crying, I was crying, and it wasn't just his words.
 When you're dyslexic, when you have a group of sentences together, there's words everywhere.

 I made arrangements to get to Brain Balance and have him tested.
-They did the testing and they said, “You know, he’s left brain weak and he is dyslexic.”
 My husband came in, he’s like, “Kristina, it’s not a magic pill.
 It’s not going to fix it.”
-I says, “I’m not saying it is, but let’s try it for three months.
+I say, “I’m not saying it is, but let’s try it for three months.
 What can we lose?
 The worse thing that can happen is we end up putting the money out there and putting him through this and then he’s still where he was when he left school in May.”

 When you’ve hit the wall as a parent and you feel like you have done everything in your power, when you’ve hit that wall then that’s when you need to call Brain Balance, because you will do anything for your child.
 You will do the exercises.
 You will do the nutrition.
 You will do whatever it takes.
 When you hit that wall, you’ll know it.
 Call Brain Balance, because I’m telling you, it will work once you have gotten to the point that where you can’t do anything else.